-- 1. Install the GemStone/S 6.5 object server if you have not already done so. - 2.
-Unzip the file clientFiles.zip, located at the top level of the distribution medium.
+- 1. Install the GemStone/S 6.5.4 object server if you have not already done so. - 2.
+Unzip the file clientFiles.zip, distributed with your platform installation.
 This file unzips into a directory tree:

 '''

-clientFiles\<clientPlatform>\<shared library files>
+clientFiles/<clientPlatform>/<shared library files>

 '''